We’ve been renovating our historic bathroom for over a year now. It’s been a project filled with ups and downs, and plumbing challenges galore.

 DBO Home.
 Small business, husband/wife team based in Connecticut.
 (Also shop for handmade ceramics.)

 Wavy Floral Fabric by the Colonial Williamsburg Shop* (sewn by me).
 Shop at their site here, or at The Patchwork Co. where you can find the full line.
 There are so many great historic patterns in this collection.
 It’s cotton and washable – make sure to wash before sewing.
 I could see this prints being used for bed curtains, chair covers, etc.

 For a double curtain (outside curtain and inside liner).

 This is from one of my favorite rug shops Upstate Rugs.
 I like the rugs in our house to have a certain vibe to get a more vintage look.
-If you find yourself in Hudson NY, they have a shop.
+If you find yourself in Hudson NY, they have a shop or shop online.
 Woman owned, small business.